telpirion/GCP-with-Node/journey/app-engine.md

 First, I needed to decide between the
 [Standard or Flexible version of App Engine](https://cloud.google.com/appengine/docs/flexible/go/flexible-for-standard-users#similarities_and_key_differences).
-As I understand it, the Flexible environment is the newer version between the two.
-With the Flexible environment, I write my code "like standard web applications that can run anywhere."
+As I understand it, the Standard environment is available on an "Always Free Tier" of usage, which is the right price for me.

-Reading that description, it sounds like I can build a Node.js web app using libraries and tools that I already know.
-That sounds good, so I'll chose the Flexible environment.

 ## Set the active GCP project